Russian Greetings and Farewells

 Prashai ➔ Farewell (lit. forgive me, only used for very, very long times apart)

-Da skorava ➔ See you soon
+Da skorava. ➔ See you soon.

-Uveedimsa ➔ See you later
+Uvidimsya. ➔ See you later.

-Da zavtra ➔ See you tomorrow
+Da zavtra. ➔ See you tomorrow.

 Davai ➔ Take care (used as a response to someone saying goodbye)

-*Russian greetings last updated: October 22, 2024.
+*Russian greetings last updated: February 15, 2025.

 Next Up